All Episodes

 President plane comes to a stop.

-The stairs are rolled up, the door opens, the President emerges from the plane and begins to walk down the steps, and they're waiting for him at the bottom of the steps at the beginning of a two-stop visit to Texas for a fundraising events for the Democratic National Committee.
+And they're waiting for him at the bottom of the steps at the beginning of a two-stop visit to Texas for a fundraising event for the Democratic National Committee.

 There at the bottom of the steps will be Texas Republican Governor Rick Perry with a howdy, Mr. President.

-May I have a minute to talk to you about what a lousy job you're doing on border security?
+May I have a minute to talk to you about what a lousy job you're doing on border security.

-And where you might ask, where might you ask is the Democratic candidate for governor?
+And where, you might ask, where might you ask, is the Democratic candidate for governor?

-Well, if you bet that you would have lost your ranch, Bubba.
+Well, if you bet that, you would have lost your ranch, Bubba.

 You'd be out.